DAUDIT

 Operators

-The irreversible strategic move where a single unexamined assumption is worth a quarter and a reputation.
+The irreversible move where one unexamined assumption costs a quarter and a reputation.

 Decisions audited